317: No Such Thing As Panic Buying Frankincense

 that

-what he would do is he would form a syndicate and
+What he would do is he would form a syndicate and

-He wanted to earn some real money.
+he grew up very, very poor.
+Romania, He wanted to earn some real money.

 And he would find a lottery, and he would wait until the jackpot for the lottery was bigger than all possible combinations of tickets.
+So if you bought every single number.

-But he so he formed this syndicate and he waited and then he would just buy every single ticket.
+But he formed this syndicate and he waited, and then he would just buy every single ticket.
+But the main tricky thing is the logistics of it.

-He moved to Australia and he found a lottery in Virginia in the USA which had enough money in the jackpot.
+So he had a team of people in Melbourne, he moved to Australia, and he found a lottery in Virginia in the USA which had enough money in the jackpot.
+So you could print your own tickets at the time.

+So he printed off one ton of tickets.
 He had to ship them all the way to the USA from Australia.

 He waited for the jackpot to be right.